thesocompany/vagov-content/pages/disability/file-an-appeal/board-of-veterans-appeals.md

 <section id="expect">

-  ## Find out what to expect at your Board hearing
+  ## Find out what to expect at your board hearing

   ### What will happen at my hearing?